 A recent IBM report concluded that 95% of cyber security breaches were due to human error.
 Of these, half were due to an individual having inside access.

-We’ve all heard the saying that a chain is only as strong as its weakest link, and the same can be said about the human element in a business’ firewall.
+We’ve all heard the saying that a chain is only as strong as its weakest link, and the same can be said about the human element in a business firewall.
 It will be as weak as your least-trained, or least-aware staff member.
-Bear in mind approximately 30% breaches come from within, if individual computers can be targeted, this can be the easiest way in to wreak havoc.
+Bear in mind approximately 30% of breaches come from within, if individual computers can be targeted, this can be the easiest way to wreak havoc.

 So whilst your tech firewalls are doing their bit, make sure ‘too good to be true’ emails or attachments aren’t opened.
-An attachment showing the bosses salary’s for example, as you never know what’s inside them, or what you may end up downloading or spreading through your network unwittingly,
+An attachment showing the bosses salaries for example, as you never know what’s inside them, or what you may end up downloading or spreading through your network unwittingly,